-Our highly skilled middle school teachers also serve as advisors to our middle school students.
-They are confidants, counselors, and experts in the teen years, who motivate their students with meaningful literature, math concepts, Talmudic studies, science labs, and more.
+Our highly skilled middle school teachers also serve as advisers to our middle school students.
+They are confidants, counselors, and experts in the teen years who motivate their students with meaningful literature, math concepts, Talmudic studies, science labs, and more.

-Davida Cytron, Middle School Team Coordinator and Grades 7 and 8 Math Teacher, earned her B.A. in History and Hebrew from the University of Wisconsin and her Masters in Adolescent Education from Bank Street College.
-Prior to joining the Heilicher faculty in 2007, Davida taught fourth grade at The Bernard Zell Anshe Emet Day School in Chicago.
+Davida Cytron, Middle School Math Teacher, earned her B.A. in history and Hebrew from the University of Wisconsin and her master's in adolescent education from Bank Street College.
+Prior to joining the Heilicher faculty in 2007, Davida taught fourth grade at the Bernard Zell Anshe Emet Day School in Chicago.
 Davida is also the parent of two Heilicher alumni.
-In her free time Davida enjoys cooking, reading, yoga and amateur mixology.
+In her free time Davida enjoys cooking, reading, yoga, and amateur mixology.

-Mollie Divine, Grades 6 and 7 Math Teacher, earned her B.S. in Elementary Education with a Minor in Health Education from the University of Wisconsin–Madison.
+Mollie Divine, Middle School Math Teacher, earned her B.S. in elementary education with a minor in health education from the University of Wisconsin–Madison.
 In addition to teaching, she has taken graduate level courses at Hamline University with a focus on math education in both elementary and middle school.
-Prior to joining the Heilicher faculty in 2007, Mollie taught a fourth and fifth grade resource class at Shabonee Elementary School in Northbrook, Illinois.
-Mollie currently resides in St. Louis Park with her husband Jason and her son Rudy.
+Prior to joining the Heilicher faculty in 2007, Mollie taught a fourth- and fifth-grade resource class at Shabonee Elementary School in Northbrook, Illinois.
+Mollie currently resides in Minnetonka with her husband, Jason, and her sons, Rudy and Arne.
 When she is not at school, she enjoys spending time with family and friends, watching sports, attending yoga classes, cooking, and being at the lakes as often as the Minneapolis weather will permit.

-Annika Graif, M.A.T., Grade 6 General Studies Teacher, earned her B.A. in History with a Religious Studies certificate from the University of Wisconsin and her Master of Arts in Teaching degree from Hamline University.
-She has taught a variety of grades including fourth, fifth, and middle school social studies.
+Annika Graif, M.A.T., Middle School Social Studies Teacher, earned her B.A. in history with a religious studies certificate from the University of Wisconsin-Madison and her Master of Arts in teaching from Hamline University in St. Paul.
+She has taught a variety of grades, including fourth, fifth, and sixth, and currently teaches middle school social studies.
 No matter the grade or subject, Annika enjoys cultivating students' curiosity, creativity, and love for learning.
-She lives in Minnetonka with her husband and two sons.
-In her free time, Annika enjoys spending time outdoors, traveling and visiting museums
+She lives in Minnetonka with her husband and three sons.
+In her free time, Annika enjoys spending time outdoors, traveling, visiting museums, and knitting.

-Elena Levitt, M.A., M.A.Ed., Judaic Studies Coordinator, Grades 3 and 6 Judaic Studies, and Grades 6-8 History of Modern Israel Teacher, earned her B.A. in Hebrew letters and M.A.Ed. from American Jewish University.
-She also earned her B.A. in Political Science and Journalism and M.A. in Liberal Studies with a concentration in Jewish Studies from the University of Memphis.
+Elena Levitt, M.A., M.A.Ed., Grades 4-6 Jewish Studies Teacher, earned her B.A. in Hebrew letters and M.A.Ed. from American Jewish University.
+She also earned her B.A. in political science and journalism and M.A. in liberal studies with a concentration in Jewish studies from the University of Memphis.
 Elena has worked in formal and informal education in both teaching and administrative capacities in Memphis, Los Angeles, St. Paul, and Minneapolis.
 Elena joined the Heilicher faculty in 2007.
-She is very happy to have come home to St. Louis Park with her husband Matt to raise their two amazing daughters.
+She is very happy to have come home to St. Louis Park to raise two amazing daughters.
 She has a great passion for sharing the breadth and depth of Jewish learning with her students.
 In her free time Elena enjoys reading, walking, and spending time with family and friends.